xanderlent/intel-npu-highlevel-rpms/README.md

 ### TODOs on those packages

+#### Main TODOs

 - a lot of packages need their licenses fixed up to be SPDX
 - most of my packages don't correctly annotate licenses, docs, test data, etc right now
-- I may need to manually specify deps on packages?
+- I may need to manually specify deps on packages outside of the python ones?
 - the aaaa spec link exists because the default spec for rpkg should be alphabetically first
 - neural\_compressor is missing the requirements.txt files in the source distribution, instead they are in the egg-info requires.txt format...
 - neural\_compressor only needs the deps because parts of it try to import them, we are currently skipping that check to get it to build
 - pycocotools <= 2.0.7 is needed to work with numpy 1.x which Fedora is shipping, also the numpy dependency needs to be tweaked with sed
 - pycocotools has a randomly-included MIT-licensed C++ JSON parser taken from https://github.com/vivkin/gason at some point.
 Why?
 Whyyyyyyyyy?
+- tokenizers downloads and compiles a whole smorgasboard of rust code... sigh.
+- safetensors downloads and compiles a whole smorgasboard of rust code... sigh.

+#### TODOs for building intel-npu-acceleration-library with +dev

 - pyroma and zest.releaser have a circular dependency, if pyroma's test extra is built, so exclude it in the conf file
 - ablog >0.11.8 requires deps that are too new!
 - sphinx-automodapi, old version needed because newer versions require newer sphinx